-Jo Anne Lindberg, president and founder of BirthLink, offers private birth options consultations for expecting Chicago couples.
+Jo Anne Lindberg, president and founder of BirthLink, offers private birth options consultations for expecting couples no matter where you live.
 You may ask why you might need that?
 Many parents realize that there is a great deal to learn.
 Most start their journey during pregnancy and have nine months or less to educate themselves.
 Client-focused guidance and direction ensure the quality of care you receive by helping you make informed decisions.

-Even considering having a child is an act of parenting.
+Just thinking of considering having a child is parenting.
 After conception the impending birth becomes more real.
 Determining where and with whom to give birth are parenting decisions.
 Making these decisions together, as a couple, is an opportunity to begin bonding.
 Having a consultation is an enjoyable way to explore your many options.

 Who you choose as a primary care practitioner and where you deliver will have a significant impact on your experience.
 With many years of experience in the Chicago birth community, Jo Anne knows many of the practitioners personally.
 She is also aware of their practice philosophies, including the culture and political climate of hospitals.
 Regardless of where you live, Jo Anne can assist you in your decision-making process and connecting with your local birth community.